Mawxy/big-dog-dynasty/METHODOLOGY.md

 WAR = Σ weekly win shift vs replacement level
 ```

+**4. Played, or absent.** A week counts only if the player *dressed*: any
+stats-feed record beyond the bare `gms_active` placeholder (`gp`, snap counts,
+team snap counts, or a real stat line).
+A dressed player who scored nothing
+takes a real 0.00 and the negative WAR that comes with it.
+Byes, game-day
+inactives, IR, NFI and practice squad are absences and count for nothing.
+The
+rule is position-independent (settled 2026-08-07; the earlier QB carve-out is
+retired — WAR measures production, not opportunity) and locked by
+`tests/test_war_engine.py::TestPlayedRule`.

 **What it deliberately ignores.** Whether the player was actually started, and
 whether his team won.
 WAR is production against a market-wide baseline, not
 credit for outcomes.